-The following table shows the behaviors, key financial metrics and fiscal year 2018 results driven by each element of at-risk compensation provided to the Named Executive Officers.
+The following table shows the behaviors, key financial metrics and fiscal year 2018 results driven by each element of trisk compensation provided to the Named Executive Officers.

 Element of Compensation Encourages executive officers to maximize By focusing on various key business strategies, such as Fiscal year 2018 results RONA Bonuses (General and Converted) return on net assets strategic pricing and procurement, innovative products, system solutions and strong distribution Our return on consolidated net assets was above target. tion Target Incentive Bonuses free cash flow continuous improvement in net income, lean initiatives, inventory controls, collection of receivables, control of payables and capital expenditures, and the ability to finance dividends, acquisitions and product innovations Our operating cash flows were \$1.6 billion or 11.2% of sales, resulting in a free cash flow margin of 9.46%.
-Annual Cash Incentive At-Risk Compensation Profitable Growth Incentive Plan sales growth (organic and through acquisitions) profitable and sustainable sales growth The Profitable Growth Incentive Plan multiplier was applied to Mr. Malone's General RONA Bonus with the effect of increasing his General RONA Bonus payout by approximately 30%.
-Incentive At-] LTIP Awards long-term revenue growth, earnings per share growth, and growth in average return on invested capital product innovation, on-time delivery of quality products, value-added services and systems, strategic procurement of goods and services, lean operations, strategic pricing and profitable growth Our results for average return on invested capital and revenue growth were between the median and top quartile performance levels, and results for EPS growth were at top quartile, resulting in a payout at 175% of target.
-Long-Term Incentive Stock Incentives our stock price sustained profitable growth and financial and operational performance that contribute to appreciation of our stock price Our average daily closing per share stock price was \$177.39 in fiscal year 2018, as compared to \$139.35 in fiscal year 2017. n Incentive
+Annual Cash Incentive At-Risk Compensation Profitable Growth sales growth (organic and Incentive Plan through acquisitions) profitable and sustainable sales growth The Profitable Growth Incentive Plan multiplier was applied to Mr. Malone's General RONA Bonus with the effect of increasing his General RONA Bonus payout by approximately 30%.
+Incentive At-I LTIP Awards long-term revenue growth, earnings per share growth, and growth in average return on invested capital product innovation, on-time delivery of quality products, value-added services and systems, strategic procurement of goods and services, lean operations, strategic pricing and profitable growth Our results for average return on invested capital and revenue growth were between the median and top quartile performance levels, and results for EPS growth were at top quartile, resulting in a payout at 175% of target.
+Long-Term Incentive Stock Incentives Our average daily closing per share stock price was \$177.39 in fiscal year 2018, as compared to \$139.35 in fiscal year 2017. n Incentive

-\ Free cash flow margin is calculated as disclosed on page 32.
+Free cash flow margin is calculated as disclosed on page 32.

-\\ Officer participation on our Profitable Growth Incentive Plan is limited to our operating group presidents; as such, Mr. Malone (Vice President and President-Filtration Group) is the only Named Executive Officer who was subject to the Profitable Growth Incentive Plan in fiscal year 2018.
+Officer participation on our Profitable Growth Incentive Plan is limited to our operating group presidents; as such, Mr. Malone (Vice President and President-Filtration Group) is the only Named Executive Officer who was subject to the Profitable Growth Incentive Plan in fiscal year 2018.